developer-student-club-thapar/Quantum-Computing/README.md

 ## Structure of the Repository

-Quantum Gates

-A cheatsheet on all quantum gates and it’s implementation
+Quantum Gates: A cheatsheet on all quantum gates and it’s implementation

 Foundational Concepts